ptrgags/paper-toaster/logbook.md

 This is not the changelog, for that see the GitHub releases page for this repo.

+## 2024-09-19 Dockerize

+Recently I've been reading [_Learn Docker in a Month of Lunches_](https://www.google.com/books/edition/Learn_Docker_in_a_Month_of_Lunches/gff1DwAAQBAJ?hl=en) by Elton Stoneman.
+Now that I have a better understanding of how to use Docker, I'm starting to see how it can improve some of my past work like this repo.

+Here in `paper-toaster`, it adds the following benefits:

+- The code will run consistently over time, since I update my repos infrequently.
+- Saves some headaches with the GhostScript dependency since that command is named slightly differently on Windows.

+However, to make that happen, I had to reorganize the repo quite a bit:

+- Moving the code into `src/` to make it easier to copy into the container
+- Separating the GhostScript code from the Python code
+- Instead of having global command line flags and per-subcommand options, I found that inheriting shared options gives a cleaner interface, especially when chaining the Docker commands together.

+I'll admit I find the docker CLI usage a bit cumbersome, but it's easy enough to make wrappers with a shell script (see `docker/paper-toaster.sh` for example)

 ## 2024-06-10 Robot Walks

 Today I added a new artwork to the repo, Robot Walks.
 I also added some